 Our vineyard has always been left to its original habitat surrounded by woods and fields.
-In here we grow a few of the local vine variety such as Durella, Garganega and the more known Cabernet Frank, Pinot Nero, and Riesling Renano.
-All of the vines are treated following a severe protocol called “Regola della Valle d’Agno” which get back to the ancient native agriculture principles.
+We grow a few of the local vine varieties such as Durella, Garganega and the more known Cabernet Frank, Pinot Nero, and Riesling Renano.
+All of the vines are treated following a severe protocol called “Regola della Valle d’Agno” which goes back to the ancient native agriculture principles.
 Vinification follows the same rule: the less intervention the better.
-From the grapevine to the bottle we want our wine to express the typicality of the terroir; we want to maintain the richness of the ground into our product and to secure the origin of the wine.
+From the grapevine to the bottle we want our wine to express the typicality of the terroir; we want to maintain the richness of the ground in our product and to show the true origin of the wine.

 - to turn down the use of chemical soil treatments and off-farm inputs